benlye/flash-multi/README.md

    1. Confirm that you really want to erase the module

 Once again, **THIS OPERATION CANNOT BE UNDONE**.

+## Advanced
+The **Advanced** menu contains extra features and settings.

+### Advanced Actions
+The **Advanced -> Actions** menu can be used to access several extra actions.

+#### Install USB Drivers
+Clicking **Advanced -> Actions -> Install USB Drivers** will install or upgrade the MULTI-Module USB drivers.

+Drivers can be installed with or without a MULTI-Module plugged into the computer.

+**Note:** For best results, do the driver installation with the MULTI-Module plugged in.
+If the module is plugged in, it will be reset to DFU mode during the driver installation.
+This is to ensure that the DFU-mode drivers are installed or upgraded properly - if an older driver is present it cannot be updated if the module is not connected.
+Once the driver installation is complete, you can unplug the module and plug it back in to reset it, but this is not necessary.

+#### Reset Module to DFU Mode
+Clicking **Advanced -> Actions -> Reset Module to DFU Mode** will reset the attached MULTI-Module into DFU mode.

+This is not normally necessary to do manually, but it may be needed for troubleshooting driver problems.
+This menu item is only enabled when a MULTI-Module in USB Serial mode is attached, and the COM port corresponding to the module is selected.

+#### Upgrade Module Bootloader
+Clicking **Advanced -> Actions -> Upgrade Module Bootloader** will update the MULTI-Module's bootloader.

+Updating the bootloader is necessary for some MULTI-Modules which are known to ship with broken or out-of-date bootloaders installed.
+Clicking **Upgrade Module Bootloader** will replace the MULTI firmware with an application which will update the bootloader.
+Once the process completes the module must be unplugged, plugged back in, and new firmware written to it.

+**Important:** Read the on-screen instructions and pay attention to the module's red LED during the bootloader upgrade process.
+It is important not to unplug the module until the red LED has been off for more than 5 seconds.

+This menu item is only enabled when a MULTI-Module in USB Serial mode or DFU Bootloader mode is attached, and the COM port (or DFU Device) corresponding to the module is selected.

+### Advanced Settings
+#### Serial Baud Rate
+Sets the baud rate which is used to read and write MULTI-Modules using an internal or external USB-to-Serial adapter.
+Value can be 57,600 or 115,200 (default).

+Try the lower rate if you have problems reading or writing a device.

+#### Run Firmware After Write
+Enable or disable running the MULTI firmware after it has been written to the module.
+Default is enabled (run the firmware after write).

 # Cloning a MULTI-Module
 Cloning a MULTI-Module means using the Global ID of one module on another.
 This may be useful if you have multiple radios or multiple MULTI-Modules and you want all your modules to control all your models without re-binding them.